-The control is available either as a compact version or with a separate display unit and operating panel.
-Both variants of the control come with a 15-inch TFT color flat-panel display.
+The control is shipped with a 19-inch TFT flat-panel display.

-Header
+1 Header

 When the control is on, the screen displays the selected operating modes in the header: The machine operating mode at left and the programming mode at right.
 The currently active mode is displayed in the larger field of the header, where the dialog prompts and messages also appear (exception: if the control only displays graphics).